MillerBrainObservatory/LBM-CaImAn-Python/docs/user_guide/registration.md

 ## Registration Parameters

-Parameters for motion correction are fed into `CaImAn`, someone confusingly, via the {external:func}`CNMFParams` function which holds and organizes parameters for registration, segmentation, deconvolution, and pre-processing steps.
+Parameters for motion correction are fed into `CaImAn`, someone confusingly, via the {external:func}`CNMFSetParams` function which holds and organizes parameters for registration, segmentation, deconvolution, and pre-processing steps.

 As such, you can put any parameter found in that structure into the parameters dictionary.
 Only the parameters that apply to registration will be used.